 AI Agents (MCP)

-Savanto ships a local Model Context Protocol server — @savantoai/mcp-server — that lets AI agents (Claude, ChatGPT, Cursor, Cline, and any other MCP-compatible client) drive your Savanto workspace by chat.
+Savanto speaks the Model Context Protocol, so AI agents (Claude, ChatGPT, Cursor, Cline, and any other MCP-compatible client) can drive your Savanto workspace by chat.
+Connect the hosted server in one click over OAuth — no API key to manage — or run @savantoai/mcp-server locally for offline/scripting use.

 Instead of clicking through the dashboard to create a workspace, configure a crawl, and tune chat behavior, you describe what you want in plain English and the agent calls the right Savanto tools in sequence.